 Her yard is full of wildlife — opossums, raccoons, "a host of wonderful birds" and, of course, butterflies.
 Her interest in raising monarchs at home stemmed from the realization that as an adult she wasn't seeing as many animals outside as she did as a child.

 "Growing up, I remember seeing a ton of caterpillars and insects and really interesting little creatures, and as I got older I didn't see them anymore," said Ferry, a longtime Forest Preserve District volunteer.

 Through the years, Ferry has released hundreds of butterflies.
 Last year alone, 150 monarchs made their way into the wild after eclosing, or emerging, at Ferry's home.
 She considers raising butterflies a way to educate the public about the importance of monarchs as pollinators and about pollinators in general.

 "The reason I want to educate people is because these guys help produce one-third of the world's food," she said.
 "People say, 'I don't like bugs,' and I say, 'Well, do you like to eat?'
 No matter how gross and yucky they look, they are very important to your life."

 RELATED: AUGUST IS TEEMING WITH POLLINATOR MONTH ACTIVITIES

 This is the message Ferry has for people when she takes her butterfly habitats on the road, setting them up at various events hosted by the Forest Preserve District and elsewhere in the community.
-Her next stop will be at the District's Hummingbird Festival & Nature Celebration.
 The monarchs are a big draw, especially for kids.